Lucky Larkin

-Lucky Larkin is a 1930 American pre-Code Western film directed by Harry Joe Brown and written by Marion Jackson and Leslie Mason.
+Lucky Larkin is a 1930 American pre-Code synchronized sound Western film directed by Harry Joe Brown and written by Marion Jackson and Leslie Mason.
+While the film has no audible dialog, it was released with a synchronized musical score with sound effects.
 The film stars Ken Maynard, Nora Lane, Jim Farley, Harry Todd, Paul Hurst and Charles Clary.
 The film was released on March 2, 1930, by Universal Pictures.